Phoenix weather: More rain in forecast over next few days

-More rain expected across Valley as WM Phoenix open tees off in Scottsdale
+More rain falls across Valley, disrupting 1st round of WM Phoenix Open in Scottsdale

 (KTAR News Photo/Felisa Cárdenas)

-PHOENIX – Another round of rain is expected to hit the Valley on Thursday, potentially disrupting WM Phoenix Open activities for the second consecutive day.
+PHOENIX – Another round of widespread rain hit the Valley on Thursday, disrupting WM Phoenix Open activities for the second consecutive day.

-Katherine Berislavich, meteorologist with the National Weather Service in Phoenix, told KTAR News 92.3 FM that scattered to widespread showers are due to arrive in the late morning and early afternoon hours.
+Play has been suspended and fans are trapped at the 16th hole sky box. pic.twitter.com/iJFWQR7c4O

-Thursday’s rainfall totals are expected to range from about a tenth of an inch to a half an inch.
+Thursday’s rainfall totals were expected to range from about a tenth of an inch to a half an inch.

 The unsettled weather pattern will continue over the next few days leading to another round of rainfall today and another on Saturday.
 Rainfall amounts are expected to range from around 0.25" in the Phoenix area to around a half inch or more in higher terrain areas. #azwx #cawx pic.twitter.com/maUeqeCzUi